shevchuk/jswiz/README.md

 # Synopsis
-**JsWiz** is a facility for building a skeleton for a wizard component It doesn't contain any UI or dependencies
+**JsWiz** is a leightweight facility for building a skeleton for a wizard component in JavaScript It may help you do build flexible custom wizard.
+It doesn't contain any UI or dependencies.

+This library solves a problem of building a wizard with dynamic flow and manipulating with data passed between screens.

 <pre>
     var stubFormResult = {